getsentry/sentry-docs/src/collections/_documentation/data-management/sensitive-data.md

     });
      ```

-- Logging PII/SD (if breadcrumbs include console/log statements)
+- Logging PII/SD (if using breadcrumbs, include console/log statements)

     Don't do: